UoB-COMSM0166/2025-group-28/README.md

 - **Strengths**: Mental and Physical Demand dimensions scored favorably across both difficulty levels, suggesting the game provides an appropriate level of cognitive engagement without causing excessive mental strain.

 - **Areas for Improvement**: Frustration and Temporal Demand received notably higher ratings, particularly in Medium mode.
-Participant feedback indicates this may be attributed to increased time pressure and the challenge-to-skill ratio becoming less optimal at higher difficulty.
+Participant feedback indicates this may be due to increased time pressure and the fact that the game may have just been too hard.

 - **Mean Difference**: The average 9.8-point increase in TLX scores between Easy and Medium modes demonstrates an increase in cognitive workload, validating our difficulty scaling implementation.